How Do I Plan Financially When My Paychecks Are Inconsistent?

 Once you figure out how much you need to pay yourself, start paying yourself each month.
 You can pay yourself weekly, biweekly, or monthly; it’s up to you.

-Most self-employed folks will pay themselves by making a bank transfer from their business to personal checking.
-The caveat is that if you have an S-corp, you’ll need to run payroll at least once a year, but your accountant can help you with that.
-Just do me a favor: Don’t mistake this for tax advice.
+Most self-employed folks will pay themselves by making a bank transfer from their business to their personal account.
+Just do me a favour: Don’t mistake this for tax advice.
 Go get that sweet, sweet tax counsel from your accountant.

 Paying yourself will create the illusion of consistency and forced scarcity, which in your case is a good thing.
 It might also feel like the hot morning sun hitting your face after a night of too many margaritas — a harsh wake-up call that you need to earn more.
 The good thing about this is that now you have that clarity.